SpaceVisualizationLaboratory/AdlerSubtitles/README.md

 BYOD Captioning
 ===============
 **This is the automatic version of the Bring Your Own Device captioning (where a show operator presses on button to start all the captions).
-If you are intrested in the manual version (where each user presses a button to start the captions), the repo can be found at https://github.com/SpaceVisualizationLaboratory/AdlerSubtitlesManual This repo holds the official 'release' version of the software. @jsub1 's development branch can be found here https://github.com/jsub1/AdlerSubtitles**
+If you are intrested in the manual version (where each user presses a button to start the captions), the repo can be found at https://github.com/SpaceVisualizationLaboratory/AdlerSubtitlesManual This repo holds the official 'release' version of the software.
+Jeffrey SubbaRao's development branch can be found here https://github.com/jsub1/AdlerSubtitles**

-**Visit http://AdlerCaps.org to see how the Adler Planetarium has implemented this software**

 This project is designed to display subtitles at predeteremined intervals for BYOD (Bring Your Own Device) captioning.
 There is a JSON file that is an array of subtitles that have both a text and time properties.
 The script of the Adler Planetarium's Cosmic Wonder skyshow is provided as an example in CosmicWonder.json.
 Settings can be modified in the config.json file.